• Skip to primary navigation

 No. No. NO!!!

-Peaches do not belong in the fridge unless they are perfectly ripe/about to go overripe.
+Peaches do not belong in the fridge unless they are so far along in the ripening process they about to go overripe.
 Never ever put a peach that is not ripe in the fridge.
 This will lower the quality of the fruit and gave it an off taste.
 Plus it won't ripen that way, you want a ripe peach, right?

 One of the main problems with grocery store peaches it that they spend too much time being kept cold.
 They are picked (usually too green) and then stored in the cold until they go onto a truck to a distributor center.
 Usually the truck is refrigerated.
 They wait at the distribution center until they head off to a store while on a refrigerated truck.
 They then go to the cooler at the store until ready to be placed on display.